 Refunds of tuition and fees are made according to the following guidelines:

-- Tuition and fees are refunded according to the refund policy detailed online at www.fvcc.edu, search “Refund Policy.”
+- Tuition and fees are refunded according to the refund policy.

-- Students must officially withdraw from their courses at the Admissions and Records Office located in Blake Hall.
+- Students must officially withdraw from their courses at the Admissions and Registration Office located in the Learning Resource Center building.

 - Failure to attend courses DOES NOT drop or withdraw a student from those courses.

-- When a student whose tuition and fees are paid under a third party contractual agreement withdraws, he/she is required to make full payment on the balance owed.
+- When a student whose tuition and fees are paid under a third-party contractual agreement withdraws, the student is required to make full payment on the balance owed.

 - Refunds are calculated from the date of official withdrawal, not from the date the student stopped attending classes.